 19. Christmas at the Edinburgh Botanics

-One of my favourite spots in the city are the Royal Botanical Gardens near Stockbridge, they are just beautiful and for me there is no other comparison.
+One of my favourite spots in the city is the Royal Botanical Gardens near Stockbridge, they are just beautiful and for me, there is no other comparison.
 In December they host Christmas at the Botanics which runs from 22 November to 29 December.
 Enjoy walking through light installations and see the garden transformed in the dark.
-You can enjoy a spiced cider, mulled wine, or hot chocolate as you walk explore and there’s a fire pit to keep you toasty.
+You can enjoy a spiced cider, mulled wine, or hot chocolate as you walk to explore.
+In addition, there’s a fire pit to keep you toasty.
 You do have to book beforehand, so make sure you don’t miss out!

 20. Alternative Hogmanay club nights in Edinburgh

 If you want a night out that won’t cost, you all your beer fund then these are some solid options for New Year’s Eve.
 Messenger Sound System are powering Bongo Club’s festivities with Storm and Om Unit in a night of Jungle, 160, Footwork spectrum.
 Samedia Shebeen is having a Hogmanay Fiesta Tropical Soundclash at La Belle Angele.
 Subsequently expect a colourful night of dancehall, Cumbia and afrobeat.

 In Summerhall find Magic Nostalgic.
 The premise is every half an hour someone spins a wheel and the chooses the decade or type of music to dance and sing along to.
 For example, this could be the 90s or power ballads.
 Meanwhile, in The Old Dr Bell Baths, there’s a Drum and Bass Hogmanay bash in an old Victorian swimming pool.
 Burlesque and cabaret can be enjoyed at Vegas!
 The Grand Hogmanay Ball in Voodoo Rooms just off Princes Street which promises showgirls, cocktails and swinging music!